The glass block

 Study-conviviality environment where the light is amplified by the sinuous glass block wall

-This type of solution is not only adopted in indoor environments but sometimes also in outdoor appurtenant spaces such as balconies and terraces where the glass brick can be chosen to create original floors and parapets.
-Sometimes, glass bricks can form transparent inserts on roofs to provide greater brightness to the areas below.
-Stairwells and lift shafts can also be enriched with this versatile and bright material.
+This type of solution is not only adopted in interior environments but sometimes also in outdoor spaces such as balconies and terraces where glass blocks can be chosen to create original flooring and parapets.
+Sometimes, glass bricks can form transparent inserts on roofs so as to provide greater brightness to the areas below.
+Even stairwells and elevator shafts can be enriched by this versatile and luminous material.

-Finally, glass can be used to increase the acoustic and thermal insulation of internal walls, thanks to its highly performing properties.
+Finally, glass can be used to increase the acoustic and thermal insulation of internal walls, thanks to its high-performance properties.

 Types of glass blocks

 Depending on the specific need, the material can be chosen in numerous variations of finish, transparency and decoration.
-The first distinction concerns the degree of brightness that you want to achieve: if you want to let a lot of light flow, the transparent glass will be perfect, while if you prefer suffused lighting, frosted glass will be preferable.
-In this case, the light intensity will vary depending on the number of faces affected by the processing: it is good to remember that both satin faces generate an almost opaque brick and therefore less filtering.
-Furthermore, even if you want to maintain a high level of privacy, the satin finish will be the most suitable for this purpose.
-An example of this are the glass blocks placed in the shower stalls or in the bathroom walls, where the need is twofold: to increase the light and maintain privacy.
+The first distinction concerns the degree of brightness that you want to obtain: if you want to let a lot of light flow, transparent glass will be perfect, but if you prefer a soft lighting, frosted glass will be preferable.
+In this case, the light intensity will vary depending on the number of faces affected by the process: it is good to remember that both frosted faces generate an almost opaque brick and therefore less filtering.
+Furthermore, even if you want to maintain a high level of privacy, the frosted process will be the most suitable for this purpose.
+An example of this are the glass block inserts positioned in shower cubicles or bathroom walls, where the need is twofold: to increase the light and maintain privacy.

-Another aspect capable of providing very different finished products concerns the processing of the brick surface.
-In fact, smooth or wavy products can be obtained depending on the need; the former are designed to be designed and decorated, the latter alone provide a surface movement capable of restoring a pleasant aesthetic result and a three-dimensional effect.
+Another aspect that can provide very different finished products concerns the processing of the brick surface.
+In fact, smooth or wavy products can be obtained depending on the need; the former are designed to be drawn and decorated, the latter already provide a surface movement by themselves that can provide a pleasant aesthetic result and a three-dimensional effect.

 If you want to create a decorative partition, you can use colored and decorated bricks, depending on your personal taste.
 The size of the individual bricks and the thickness of the cement joint will also contribute to giving a strong personality to the architectural component.

-Having ascertained that it is a material with great potential and high performance, the glass block is not only used in confined spaces or on terraces and parapets.
-In fact, it is considered an excellent solution for the construction of large surfaces and building envelopes.
-Over the years, numerous examples of buildings with a strong aesthetic impact of glass bricks have been built.
-Let’s see three of the most emblematic examples.
+Although it is a material with great potential and high performance, glass blocks are not only used in confined spaces or on terraces and parapets.
+In fact, they are considered an excellent solution for the creation of large surfaces and building envelopes.
+Over the years, numerous examples of buildings with a strong aesthetic impact typical of glass blocks have been built.
+Let's look at three of the most emblematic examples.

-Built in the early modern style of architecture, the design of the house emphasized three primary traits: the honesty of the materials, the variable transparency of the shapes and the juxtaposition of “industrial” materials and furnishings with a more traditional style of home furnishings.
-The primary materials used were steel, glass and glass blocks.
+Built in the early modern style of architecture, the house's design emphasized three primary traits: honesty of materials, variable transparency of forms, and the juxtaposition of "industrial" materials and furnishings with a more traditional home decor style.
+The primary materials used were steel, glass, and glass brick.

 Maison de Verre - Pierre Chareau